 4-on-3 DrillThis strongside drill once again reinforces the tandem movements of the short corner and high post players, and gets perimeter players to look for the post players inside.
 In diagram 16, O1 passes to O2 on the wing, which causes X4 to come out to defend.
 O2 passes to O4 (short corner) and X5 moves over to defend O4.
 O5 dives inside from the high post spot for the pass from O4 and the lay-up (diagram 17).

 We reset, and O1 passes to O2 (diagram 18).
 This time O2 passes to O5 at the high post (diagram 19).
 X5 comes up to defend.
 O4 cuts to the hoop for the hi-lo pass from O5 and the lay-up (diagram 20).

 We reset and this time O1 passes to O5 at the high post (diagram 21).
 This triggers O4 to basket cut, taking the X4 defender inside.
 O2 drops down to the corner and will be wide open for the pass from the high post, and a 3-point shot (diagram 22).

 Finally, we'll get O1 a wide open 3-point shot.
 In diagram 23, O1 passes to O2.
-O5 will seal (screen) the X5 defender inside.
+O5 seals (screens) the X5 defender inside.
 O2 passes back to O1 for the uncontested 3-point shot (diagram 24).